MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/Deploy-Software-Defined-Network-Technologies-using-Windows-PowerShell.md

 ---
 # Deploy Software Defined Network technologies using Windows PowerShell

->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016
+>Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

 You can use the topics in this section to deploy individual SDN technologies using Windows PowerShell.